cbassmagana/Online-Book-Store/README.md

 large, intricate book company.
 However, the company currently assumes that all branches can be instantiated with the same functionality and thus it is currently unnecessary to make this change.

+Lastly, Branch could implement the Iterable interface for both its inventory and its books sold.
+This would allow for the company to get its entire inventory and sales more easily by iterating over its branches directly.
+However, this would still be quite similar in terms of required code as Branch would now require an advanced iterator with complex overriding of next() and hasNext() to determine when to use the inventory and when to use the sales.